Assam Career : APSC Recruitment 2025

 Age Limit :

-The candidates should not be less than 25 years of age and not more than 40 years of age as on 01-01-2025.
-The upper age limit is relaxable:
+The candidates should not be less than 21 years of age and not more than 38 years of age as on 01/01/2025.
+The upper age limit is relaxable :

 candidates.

-(iv) Persons with benchmark disability (PwBD) 10 years i.e. upto 50 years irrespective of SC/ST/OBC and UR Category of candidates
+(iv) Persons with benchmark disability (PWBD) by 10 years irrespective of SC/ST/OBC and UR Category of candidates

 How to apply :